 This means that in a wrongful death claim, surviving family members seek compensation for damages they suffered due to the loss of their loved one, while in a survival action claim, the decedent’s estate seeks damages that would be owed to the decedent had he/she not died prior to being awarded damages.

 Typically, in Florida, surviving family members may only file one type of claim.
-A personal injury attorney can help guide which claim is most appropriate under the circumstances surrounding the injury and death.
+A Fort Lauderdale FL Accident Attorney can help guide which claim is most appropriate under the circumstances surrounding the injury and death.

 About the Author:

 Lawlor, White & Murphey was founded in 1998.
 Since 1995, Mr. Lawlor’s trial advocacy and litigation skills, as well as his wide-ranging legal expertise, have provided plaintiffs and their families with a distinct advantage when seeking financial compensation and justice for injuries caused by the negligence of others.
 Mr. Lawlor is an EAGLE member of the Florida Bar Association and an active member of the American Association for Justice, the Broward County Justice Association, the American Civil Liberties Union (ACLU), and several professional associations.